karthik-d/few-shot-dermoscopic-image-analysis/README.md

-#  Few-Shot Learning for Skin Analysis
+#  Dermoscopic Image Analysis for Lesion Detection using Few-Shot Learning

 Model building, experiments, references and source-code for the research work on skin image analysis using few-shot learning.